Minimal style means maximum possibilities. But how to keep it looking interesting?

-A heavy dose of dark colours with the addition of a white t-shirt makes a confident impact.
-The leather jacket contrasts with the other fabrics, and there’s plenty of space for the details to pop - like the studs on the boots & the zips on the jackets.
-The champagne adds a nice finishing touch!
+A heavy dose of dark colours with the addition of a white T-shirt makes a confident impact.
+The leather jacket contrasts with the other fabrics, and there’s plenty of space for the details to pop like the studs on the boots and the zips on the jackets.
+And the champagne adds a nice finishing touch.

 Maja Wyh, credit: majawyh.com